carpentries/maintainer-onboarding/_episodes/02-curricular.md

 > that is less than 6 months old, discuss each issue with your group and decide which of
 > the above categories it fits into.
 Add a comment describing your group's suggested
 > action / follow-up on the issue.
 Be sure to tag any involved parties.
 It's ok if you
 > don't get through all of your group's issues!
-Some lessons have alot of issues.
+Some lessons have a lot of issues.
 {: .challenge}

 Some group discussion to end.